yald3915/kaggle-Helmettrackingcontest-CV/README.md

-♥This file is the baseline code for kaggle NFL Health & Safety - Helmet Assignment
+♥This file （tuning-deepsort-helmet-mapping.ipynb） is the baseline code for kaggle NFL Health & Safety - Helmet Assignment

-这个文件是NFL Health & Safety - Helmet Assignment比赛的baseline代码
+tuning-deepsort-helmet-mapping.ipynb文件是NFL Health & Safety - Helmet Assignment比赛的baseline代码

 ⭐Please star to download the file